Kaladinge/book-palace/README.md

 ## Description

-Add a more detailed description of what your project entails and set out to do.
-A fully responsive model of an e-commerce site focused on selling books.
-The site has a
+A fully responsive mode of an e-commerce site for selling books.
+There is a customer-facing and an admin section.
+The project make use of an API that is publicly hosted.

+For the customer possible actions are:

+Using the Get method
+-    to display all entries from the API
+  -  Display single entries with the id retrieved from the params Toggle books in and out of vart  and display these on a separate page

+On the admin-side possible actions are:
+Using the Post method to add new entries to the Api Using the PUT method to edit properties of  existing entries Using the delete method to delete existing entries

 You can add some bullet points if you'd like to: